Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 By utilizing the QuPUF, it is possible to identify the quantum computer the QuPUF was executed on @phalakQuantumPUFSecurity2021.
 Another approach uses a tomography-based fingerprinting method which is based on crosstalk-induced errors @miShortPaperDevice2021.

-A paper by Martina et al. //TODO ist das korrekt? distinguishes on which quantum computer a specific quantum circuit has been executed by learning the error-fingerprint using a support vector machine. @martinaLearningNoiseFingerprint2022
+The paper "Noise fingerprints in quantum computers: Machine learning software tools" by Martina et al. //TODO ist das korrekt? distinguishes on which quantum computer a specific quantum circuit has been executed by learning the error-fingerprint using a support vector machine @martinaLearningNoiseFingerprint2022.

-This paper takes a similar approach to @martinaLearningNoiseFingerprint2022 and utilizes the same quantum circuit, but instead of differentiating between various quantum computers, this paper creates machine learning models which are capable of distinguishing whether a quantum circuit was executed by a quantum computer or a simulator on a classical computer.
+This paper takes a similar approach to "Noise fingerprints in quantum computers: Machine learning software tools" by Martina et al. @martinaLearningNoiseFingerprint2022 and utilizes the same quantum circuit, but instead of differentiating between various quantum computers, this paper creates machine learning models which are capable of distinguishing whether a quantum circuit was executed by a quantum computer or a simulator on a classical computer.

 == Structure
 @terms-and-definitions gives a short overview about the most important concepts of quantum computing and machine learning used in this paper.
 In @approach the dataset used for training different machine learning algorithms in order to differentiate whether a quantum circuit has been executed by a quantum computer or simulated by a classical computer.
 After that in @evaluation the accuracies of the different machine learning algorithms are compared and limitations of this work are discussed.
+// TODO und die Anwendbarkeit gezeigt.
+// TODO angreifbarkeit zeigen (adversarial attack)
 @future-work points out possible questions for further research.
 In the end @conclusion contains a short conclusion.